chidiwilliams/buzz/README.md

 ## Installation

 To install Buzz, download the [latest version](https://github.com/chidiwilliams/buzz/releases/latest) for your operating system.
+Buzz is available on Mac (Intel), Windows, and Linux.

 ### Mac (Intel)